wlandau/targets-shiny/README.md

 1. Optional: to customize the location of persistent storage, create an `.Renviron` file at the app root and set the `TARGETS_SHINY_HOME` environment variable.
 If you do, the app will store projects within `file.path(Sys.getenv("TARGETS_SHINY_HOME"), Sys.getenv("USER"), ".targets-shiny")`.
 Otherwise, storage will default to `tools::R_user_dir("targets-shiny", which = "cache")`
 2. Deploy the app to [RStudio Server](https://rstudio.com/products/rstudio-server-pro/), [RStudio Connect](https://rstudio.com/products/connect/), or other service that supports persistent server-side storage.
+3. Be sure to require a login so the app knows the user name.
-3. Run the app as the logged-in user, not the system administrator.
+4. Run the app as the logged-in user, not the system administrator.
-4. Raise automatic timeout thresholds on [RStudio Connect](https://rstudio.com/products/connect/) etc. so that worker processes remain alive long enough to finish pipelines in the background.
+5. Raise automatic timeout thresholds on [RStudio Connect](https://rstudio.com/products/connect/) etc. so that worker processes remain alive long enough to finish pipelines in the background.

 ## Usage